|

 don’t mean it the

 way you assume.
-Women do in fact want
+Women

 you to be honest about your feelings, but it’s not so they

-can love you better—it’s
+can love you better — it’s

 so they know whether to dump your pathetic ass.
-Women

 want you to be